codingwithdevil/ProxyToolKit/README.md

 # pyProxy
- All New way to check and Scrape Proxy in Detail
+ All New way to check and Scrape Proxy in Detail[ Country, protocol, Latency, anonymity ...]